-We share 2 common myths about what caregivers should do and explain the truth behind these ridiculous assumptions.
+To help you recognize when you’re feeling guilt that isn’t deserved, we share 2 common myths about what caregivers “should” do and explain the truth behind these incorrect assumptions.

-Myth #1: If you don’t provide hands-on personal care, you’re not a family caregiver.
+Myth #1: If you don’t provide full-time, hands-on care, you’re not doing your job as a caregiver

-Some caregivers manage and accompany their senior to any and all medical appointments.
+Some caregivers are able to go with their older adult to medical appointments and advocate for them.
 Many regularly buy groceries, deliver meals, do household chores, or go for long visits.

 If you didn’t take on those responsibilities, your older adult would suffer for the lack of help and companionship.
 Being a critical part of their support system makes you a wonderful caregiver.

-Myth #2: You should be able to do everything by yourself and shouldn’t burden others by asking for help.
+Myth #2: You should be able to do everything by yourself and shouldn’t need to ask others for help

-Popular belief: One person should take responsibility for everything their older adult needs and should handle it all by themselves.
-If they can’t, it’s because they’re doing a bad job.
+One person should take responsibility for everything their older adult needs and should handle it all by themselves.
+If they can’t, it’s because they’re not doing a good job.

-Truth: No caregiver should ever feel like they should be doing everything alone.
-That’s what causes severe chronic stress, physical illness, and burnout.
+No caregiver should ever feel like they should be doing everything alone.

 Recommended for you: